Carolina Cider Company is a quirky roadside stand, the perfect spot to stretch your legs when traveling between these two great Southern belles.

 Another specialty is the peach and cherry ciders, all made with natural flavors and no sugar or preservatives.
 Having been in the area for several weeks, southern delicacies now seemed more familiar.

 Some of the regional food specialties for sale at Carolina Cider include Benne wafers, hushpuppy batter mix, grits, fruit jams and jellies, barbecue sauces, pickled vegetables, Hoppin’ John, and Cajun deep-fried peanuts you can eat with the shells.

 Everything is served up with a big dose of Southern hospitality.
 Both the sales clerk—and open jars with spoons beside them—encourage customers to sample the products.

-One of the virtues of a road trip is that there are no 3-3-1 rules.
+One of the many \uvirtues of a road trip is that there are no TSA 3-3-1 rules.
 Because we could take bottles and liquids home with us, we were able to purchase pretty jars of peach and fig fruit preserves as gifts.

-Then we realized, upon returning to Charleston that a clone of the Carolina Cider Company was on the other side of the road just in case someone missed it on the way going.
+Until we realized, upon returning to Charleston, that a clone of the Carolina Cider Company was on the other side of the road just in case, someone missed it on the way going.

 Carolina Cider Company, 81 Charleston Highway (Route 17), Yemassee, South Carolina